fasterthanlime/svfs/report.md

-In practice, this works very nicely: the excess garbage that this method generates is practically never a problem, because every time a file is open for writing, a collection is potentially run, which means that the space is freed even before we attempt to use it, ie. no problem whatsoever.
+In practice, this works very nicely: the excess garbage that this method generates is practically never a problem, because every time a file is open for writing, a collection is potentially run, which means that the space is freed even before we attempt to use it, i.e. no problem whatsoever.

 At the beginning, we thought of implementing garbage collection